julioarhernandez/kids-points/README.md

 I am also using *useRef*  for a particular case where you need to keep track of previous state.

-For a more centralized state management I'm using **Redux** and specially the *useSelector* and *useDispatch* hooks provided in recent versions.
+For a more centralized state management I'm using **Redux** and specially the *useSelector* and *useDispatch* hooks provided in recent versions of redux.